-At the close of the annual Spring Term Room Draw process there is typically a small group of students yet to be housed for the upcoming Fall Term.
-These students will participate in what is termed the "Summer Housing" process.
+At the close of the annual Spring Term room selection processes in preparation for the Fall Term, there is typically a small group of students yet to be housed.
+These students will participate in what is termed the "Summer Housing" process or "Summer Draw."

 If you find yourself in this situation an email will be sent to your Middlebury College email account sometime in June-July informing you that the Summer Housing Questionnaire has been posted which you should complete and submit.
 The information you provide on your questionnaire will offer insight into your housing hopes and needs.